Shockah/Nickel/docs/player-guide.md

 If you are having any issues with the modded game, **always** include your log file.
 The file contains detailed information about your mod setup and anything that is going on. **Copy-pasting the text from the console that appears when running the game is *not* the same as sharing the log file.** The log file contains much more information than the console does.

 If you need help with your log file, you can jump into the [#cc-mod-discussion channel](https://discord.com/channels/806989214133780521/1210710707717275658) on the [Rocket Rat Games' (developers') Discord server](https://discord.gg/cncV5znGwA).

+# Organizing the `ModLibrary`

+Nickel loads mods recursively from the `ModLibrary` folder.
+This means you can put mods in as many different subfolders as you wish within the root `ModLibrary` folder.

+If you want a folder or a `.zip` file to be ignored by Nickel, prepend its name with a `.` - for example, a folder called `.disabled` will not be looked into by Nickel.

+# Legacy mods

+Before Nickel was created, there existed a [much simpler, wildly different mod loader](https://github.com/Ewanderer/CobaltCoreModLoader).
+In the Nickel world, mods for that mod loader are called "legacy" mods.
+Nickel comes with a pre-installed `Nickel.Legacy` mod which handles loading of legacy mods, as if they were proper Nickel mods.
+Nickel and legacy mods can co-exist and even communicate with each other.

+Currently, legacy mods **require** to be extracted into your `ModLibrary` folder and will not load otherwise.
+On the other hand, Nickel mods can be loaded directly from ZIP files, but in some cases the mods may not function properly when not extracted. **The current recommendation is to always extract your mods to avoid any problems.**

+If a legacy mod is old enough, it is likely that its author did not include a `nickel.json` file with the mod yet. `nickel.json` files are how Nickel can tell that a given folder or a `.zip` file contains a mod it should try loading, and how it can figure out the mod load order.
+If a mod does not come with that file, Nickel will not be able to load that mod.
+Fortunately, after all other mods are loaded, `Nickel.Legacy` will look at such mods missing their `nickel.json` files and will try to create these files.
+Unfortunately, mods which just had their `nickel.json` files created cannot be loaded in retroactively, so they will only be loaded on subsequent launches of Nickel.